- Indicates when the soil is sufficiently moist

-Medium: For 10-18 cm diameter pots, that can be lifted wtih two hands.
+Medium: For 10-18 cm diameter pots that can be lifted with two hands.

-Large: For a large & heavy pot with a diameter of 18-36 cm, which requires extra aid to be lifted.
+Large: For a large & heavy pot with a diameter of 18-36 cm that requires extra aid to be lifted.

 The inner core of the moisture meter needs to be replaced after about 6-9 months use in normal plant soil.
 The core lasts longer, between 1-2 years, for plants planted in bark or moss.
 Open the bottom of the meter to check if the white core is worn out, and replace it with a refill core (sold separately).